-In this guide, we’re going to explore withdrawal and all it means for those who are going to go through it.
+In this guide, we’re going to explore withdrawal and all it means for those who are going to experience it.

-There are different physical, mental, and emotional withdrawal symptoms to contend with, and the mental and emotional symptoms you can expect include:
+There are different physical, mental, and emotional withdrawal symptoms a person will have to overcome depending on their drug of choice.
+Some mental and emotional symptoms a person can expect include:

 The physical withdrawal symptoms include: